 With such a big biking community, of course there would be multiple bike rental companies on the island.
 Many require a reservation 72 hours in advance, and can even deliver your bikes to your vacation rental or condo.
 Some companies have baby supplies, such as high chair seats, beds and kiddie karts to tow behind your bicycle.
 Basket rentals are usually free with the rental of any bike.

 Beach cruisers aren’t the only types of bikes available on Hilton Head.
-A new rental company, called Uzip, is renting out e-bikes, or electric bikes, so people can go a little faster and a little further on their island exploration.
-Riders can pedal the e-bikes like a normal bicycle or they can twist the throttle on the handlebar to give them a little boost from the motor, located above the back tire.
-E-bikes are considered to be bicycles not motor vehicles and can be ridden on all of the public pathways on Hilton Head, but unfortunately they’re not yet approved on resort bike paths, such as Sea Pines or Palmetto Dunes.
+A new rental company, called Uzip, is renting out e-bikes, or electric bikes.
+These offer a little faster further mode of island exploration.
+Riders can pedal the e-bikes like a normal bicycle or they can twist the throttle on the handlebar to give them a little boost from the motor.
+E-bikes are considered to be bicycles not motor vehicles and can be ridden on all of the public pathways on Hilton Head.

 Biking with Younger Children